 The Toowong French Patisserie opened in June 1984.
 Online French Patisserie opened in 2006.
 Salt Village French Patisserie opened in July 2017.

-The French Patisserie has been supplying Brisbane and now the northern rivers region with authentic French style pastry products.
+The French Patisserie supplies Brisbane and now the northern rivers region with authentic French style pastry products.
 This business has been owned by the Gravestein family since 1998.
 Justin Gravestein trained there from age 15 with the original three French brothers who opened the patisserie.
 Today Chef Anthony Steele heads our patisserie’s kitchens while Craige & Ruth Gravestein continue the family business.

 Salt Village French Patisserie was a ‘while on holiday in Kingscliff’ thought bubble that gathered momentum waiting in a coffee queue.
-The kitchen there is managed by Senior Pastrychef Quentin Jouvenaux.
+The kitchen there is managed by Pastrychef Eddy Pinchart.
 We are delighted that Salt Village French Patisserie has become a favourite French pastry fix for the northern NSW community.

 The Toowong patisserie has become a part of Brisbane folklore, even having been included in award winning author Nick Earls’ 1997 novel, Zigzag Street.
 We are serving next generation customers who come with tales of eating here or ordering their croquembouches decades ago with parents and grandparents.

 Look out for the new Spring menu being launched late September and our Christmas Celebration Event on Tuesday 17 November.

 Our speciality is French pastry.
 The difference between an authentic French pastry and the usual is:

 - We fold the butter into the dough, we do not mix it in;

 - Every product is handmade, therefore there is variation as a result;